Gram-Counting 101: A Comprehensive Guide To Ultralight Backpacking

 - Recommendations on ultralight backpacking gear, ultralight hiking gear, and ultralight camping gear

-- Ultralight backpacking tips and tricks for trimming gear weight
+- Lightweight and ultralight backpacking tips and tricks for trimming gear weight

-Tired of staring at your friends backpack on the trail, while struggling to keep pace?
-Ever watch a hiker pass you, wondering how they fit all their gear into such a small pack?
+Tired of staring at your friend’s backpack on the trail, while struggling to keep pace?
+Ever watch ultralight hikers pass you, wondering how they fit all their gear into such a small pack?
 Do your shoulders scream for mercy every time you hoist your pack upon them for the next leg of the journey?
-Maybe it’s time to go ultralight!
+How about going ultralight!

-With this article, we will give you complete insight, including key tools and resources gleaned from our experience, into becoming an ultralight backpacker.
+Here we give you complete insight, including key tools and resources, into becoming an ultralight backpacker yourself.
 We’ll discuss what defines traveling ‘ultralight’, why you should consider the transition, and how best to lose weight from your four core backpacking gear items.

 - Develop a ‘less is more’ mentality

-- Start weighing your pack before each trip- you can only monitor progress if you know where you’re starting.
+- Start weighing your pack before each trip – you can only monitor progress if you know where you’re starting from

 - Focus on reducing weight with the ‘Big 4’ – sleeping pad, bag, shelter, and backpack